takerowns/hw-sinatra-saas-hangperson/docs/part_0_create_saas_app.md

 Any gem specifications inside the `group :development` block will only be examined if bundle is run in the development environment.
 (The other environments you can specify are :test and :production, and you can define new environments yourself.)
 Gem specifications outside of any group block are assumed to apply in all environments.

+Run `bundle`.
 Say `bundle exec rerun -- rackup -p $PORT -o $IP` in the terminal window to start your app and verify the app is running.
 There are more details on rerun's usage available in the gem's [GitHub README](https://github.com/alexch/rerun#usage).
 Gem's are usually on GitHub and their README's full of helpful instructions about how to use them.

 In this case we are prefixing with `bundle exec` again in order to ensure we are using the gems in the Gemfile.lock, and the `--` symbol is there to assert that the command we want rerun to operate with is `rackup -p $PORT -o $IP`.
 We could achieve the same effect with `bundle exec rerun "rackup -p $PORT -o $IP"`.
 They are equivalent.
 More importantly any detected changes will now cause the server to restart automatically, similar to the use of `guard` to auto re-run specs when files change.